Sentiment and Emotion

 a.sen.val | Valence value (-1.0 to 1.0) |

-Multiple emotions can be recognized on faces, each with a confidence score.
+Multiple facial expressions can be recognized on a face at the same second, each with a confidence score.

-Most subscriptions use V2 face expressions with 13 named emotions:
+Most subscriptions use V2 face expressions (apparent emotions) with this complete 13-label vocabulary:

 - joy